akka/akka/akka-docs-dev/rst/scala/stream.rst

 // TODO: some info about reactive streams in general

-// TODO: Simplly runWith(Sink.publisher) and runWith(Source.subscriber) to get the corresponding reactive streams types.
+// TODO: Simply runWith(Sink.publisher) and runWith(Source.subscriber) to get the corresponding reactive streams types.